quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 support explicit `RationalFOE` for sparse matrices at positive temperature.
 No adaptive rational path is provided.
 Both explicit `RationalFOE()` and implicit prescribed sparse selection use AAA.
 Choosing dense evaluation for a sparse input must be explicit.

-`Model` defaults to `kT=0.0`. `solver` uses `EnergyDIIS()` for normal zero-temperature `AdaptiveSimplex` calculations.
-Other supported workflows use `AndersonMixing(alpha=0.5, history_size=5, regularization=0.01, line_search="armijo")`.
-An explicit `scf=` overrides this selection.
+`Model` defaults to `kT=0.0`. `solver` uses `EnergyDIIS()` for all supported normal and BdG calculations.
+At finite temperature, EDIIS uses a free-energy history bound and bounded Anderson mixing finishes convergence or handles stagnation.
+An explicit `scf=` selects another method.
 All SCF settings are keyword-only.
 The top-level `tol`
 provides a convenient shared accuracy policy, while `scf_tol`, `filling_tol`, `mu_tol`, `density_matrix_tol` and `charge_tol` separate individual budgets.
 Integration targets are populated only after the prescribed/accuracy-controlled mode has been resolved.
 An explicit `nk` always retains prescribed-size semantics.

-FermiSimplex provides the normal zero-temperature band-energy calculation used by energy-based SCF.
-Finite-temperature density integration does not provide a thermodynamic energy or free-energy method; periodic results report unavailable energy as `None`.
-Use the supported residual-based SCF methods for those workflows.
+Every density backend returns entropy and the expectation of the input quadratic Hamiltonian as `band_energy`.
+SCF results report interaction-corrected `internal_energy` and `free_energy`, with entropy in units of Boltzmann's constant.
+Dense periodic evaluation reuses eigenvalues; sparse AAA evaluation shares poles and matrix factorizations between density and entropy.